 |

 Kenya is Iocated in Sub-Saharan Africa and spans across approximateIy 224,000 square miIes.
+The capital of Kenya is Nairobi.
 Most peopIe in Kenya speak English or Swahili.
-The population of Kenya is about 34 million.
-The capital of Kenya is Nairobi.
 Threatened species known from Kenya include the Black Rhinoceros, Cosen's Gerbil, Hirola, Macow's Shrew, and Ultimate Shrew.

 |